abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

 parse that production.
 By contrast, in a Pratt parser each type of token has one or more **handler functions** associated with it.

-Pratt parsing fell into relative obscurity for some years, but it has recently experienced a revival as a parsing technique that is well-suited for dynamic languages.
+Pratt parsing fell into relative obscurity for some years, but it has recently experienced something of a revival as a parsing technique that is well-suited for dynamic languages.

-Some of Pratt's original terminology is less-than-intuitive in a modern context, yet his original terminology is still commonly used to describe the parsing method.
-Rather than using Pratt's terminology we instead use terminology which is hopefully more intuitive -- at least in the context of a Python implementation.
-The correspondences of terms in our terminology to Pratt's original terms are noted both where they are defined and in a summarizing table below.
+Some of Pratt's original terminology is less-than-intuitive in a modern context.
+That original terminology is still commonly used in descriptions of Pratt parsing and the code examples.
+Rather than using Pratt's terminology, the Typped package instead uses different terminology which is hopefully more intuitive --- at least in the context of a Python implementation.
+The correspondences between terms in this package's terminology and Pratt's original terminology are noted both where the terms are defined and in a summarizing table below.

 Basic assumptions